dan-choo/tex-file-generator/README.md

 ## What does it do?
-It basically takes a CSV file of a group of students and creates a a copy of the .tex file and it's corresponding PDF file.
+It basically takes a CSV file of a group of students and creates a a copy of the .tex file and it's corresponding PDF file with the students name and id.

-It then creates two folders: `tex-files\` and `pdf-files\` in whatever directory you're running this script where the .tex and PDF files will be stored.
+It then creates two folders: `tex-files\` and `pdf-files\` in whatever directory you're running this script and stores the `.tex` and `.PDF` in their corresponding folder.

 **NOTE:** I've only tested this on Ubuntu so I don't know how it would work on Windows.
 I think macOS should be fine too though?